Maximize tax savings

-Any income that you earn by displaying your intellectual or manual skills is income from a profession according to income tax laws in India.
+Any income that you earn by displaying your intellectual or manual skills is the income from a profession according to income tax laws in India.
 Such income will be taxable as “Profits and Gains from Business or Profession”.
 Your gross income will be the aggregate of all receipts you get in the course of carrying out your profession.
-Your bank account statement is a document you can rely on to cull out this information provided you have received all your professional income through banking channels.
+Your bank account statement is a document you can rely on to cull out this information, provided that you have received all your professional income through banking channels.

 Freelancers can deduct expenses they incurred to do the job from their income.
 This could be anything from office furniture to cab fares to visit clients.
 These expenses must be directly related to the job you are doing.
-Conditions to claim expenses as a deduction from freelancing income

 Expenses that are explicitly disallowed to be deducted from your income

 The following expenses are explicitly disallowed to be deducted from one’s income as per the Income Tax Act:

 Rohit claimed the rent payment as a business expense and reduced his overall income.
 His sister, who has no other income, paid only a 10% tax on the rental income.
-The Assessing Officer may not allow a rent payment, which is not in line with fair market value of the premises and where the recipient is a relative.
+The Assessing Officer may not allow a rent payment, which is not in line with the fair market value of the premises, especially when the recipient is a relative.